-In 2023 the oral hearings will be held at the Hillary Rodham Clinton School of Law, Swansea University.
+In 2024 the oral hearings will be held at the Hillary Rodham Clinton School of Law, Swansea University and London (Grand Final) between 7 -12 July 2024

-The registration, welcome and briefings are tentatively scheduled for the afternoon of Sunday 1 July 2022.

-Teams (including all team members) are expected to watch the welcome ceremony and briefings prior to the commencement of the oral rounds.
+The registration, welcome and briefings are tentatively scheduled for the afternoon of Sunday 7 July 2024.
+Teams (including all team members) are expected to attend the welcome ceremony and briefings prior to the commencement of the oral rounds.
 The Moot Director will outline the important rules and deal with the housekeeping of the moot.